Search the Audit Log

 method that can be used to search the audit log.

-The following shows an example of searching the audit logs.
+The following shows examples of searching the audit logs.

 import os